vivianblanco-tech/device-flow/scripts/TEST_DATA_README.md

-# Test Data for Laptop Tracking System
+# Test Data for Align

 This document describes the test data that has been added to the database and provides helpful queries for testing and development.